kaushik-kundu/analytics-ai/aidp-lakehouse/process-refine/process-refine.md

 ## Introduction

-This lab builds on Lab 1 by extracting transactional airline data from ATP, processing it through bronze, silver, and gold layers in Oracle AI Data Platform (AIDP) using Spark and Delta Lake, and publishing the refined gold data to Autonomous AI Lakehouse for analytics.
+This lab builds on Lab 1 by loading sample airline data in ATP, extracting transactional airline data from ATP, processing it through bronze, silver, and gold layers in Oracle AI Data Platform (AIDP) using Spark and Delta Lake, and publishing the refined gold data to Autonomous AI Lakehouse for analytics.

 > **Estimated Time:** 1 hour